sourcegraph/sourcegraph-public-snapshot/doc/dev/devrel_release_issue_template.md

 ## At the start of the month (YYYY-MM-01)

-- [ ] Add events to the shared Release Schedule calendar in Google and invite team@sourcegraph.com:
-  - [ ] Blog post first draft ready (5 business days before release)
-  - [ ] Publish blog post, email and tweet (10am day of release unless agreed otherwise)
 - [ ] Create draft blog post Google doc in [Sourcegraph shared](https://drive.google.com/drive/u/0/folders/0B3lEU2lM-l9gUk5sNmRSMVFHVFU)
   - [ ] View each [team's release deliverables](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+milestone%3A{MAJOR}.{MINOR}+label%3Aroadmap) to generate the outline of the blog post
   - [ ] Share link to blog post doc in #progress Slack channel, asking Team leads to review

 - [ ] Create draft tweet
 - [ ] Create draft email
-- [ ] Link to the blog post, email and tweet <!-- top of this file -->
+- [ ] Link to the blog post, email and tweet <!-- empty links are the top of the issue template>

+### Create calendar events

+Add events to the shared Release Schedule calendar in Google and invite team@sourcegraph.com:

+- [ ] Blog post draft ready for review (5 days before release)
+- [ ] Final blog post changes/suggestions must be submitted (3 days before the release)
+- [ ] Blog post / tweets go live (the specific date we plan to do this, often not the 20th when it is a Friday).

 ## In the first week